zerovm/zwift-ui/README.md

 ## Creating account

 File Manager has no ability to create an account.
-Because File Manager is using only Swift v1 API as a backend.
-And Swift v1 API has no option to create an account.
+Because File Manager is using only Swift v1 API as a backend, which has no option to create an account.

 ## Changing Logo